oregudesu/DevOps_online_Dnipro_2021Q4/m1/task2.1/readme.md

 ![configuring usb settings](./images/2.10.5.png?raw=true)

-Yeah, that's exactly what it have!
+Yeah, that's exactly what it has!

 11. For setting up the shared folder (step 2.2.3) first of all I created this folderon my host machine.
 I called it "test_folder_for_vm" and created a readme.txt file inside.
 Then I specify a path to that folder in the Shared Folder settings for my vm: